therealrealguy/6b6twiki/docs/Players/laser.md

 ## Acomplishments
 * Built a huge ass jesus at his base
 * Griefed an Imperial Wall with [scarthebest1943](../Users/scar.md)
-* Became a member of the biggest 6b6t group
-* Got invited into cumgang and build stuff at their bases
+* Got invited into cumgang and built stuff at their bases
 * Made a bot with BeveledCube named LaserB0T
 * Made videos on 6b6t for a short while